michelle-luna/amazon-textract-developer-guide/doc_source/API_Block.md

 Required: No

  **ColumnIndex**   <a name="Textract-Type-Block-ColumnIndex"></a>
 The column in which a table cell appears\.
-The first column position is 1\. `ColumnIndex` isn't returned by `DetectDocumentText` and `GetDocumentTextDetection`\.
+The first column position is 1\. `ColumnIndex` is not returned by `DetectDocumentText` and `GetDocumentTextDetection`\.
 Type: Integer
 Valid Range: Minimum value of 0\.
 Required: No